curious-containers/cc-agency/docs/guide.rst

 A compatible RED file is very similar to the RED file used :code:`ccagent red`, but requires an additional :code:`container` section.

-Create a new file and insert the following RED data with :code:`nano red-docker.cwl`.
+Create a new file and insert the following RED data with :code:`nano red-docker.yml`.

 .. code-block:: yaml